Poor R Wave Progression

 This is one of the more common errors involving lead placement.
 This erroneous switching produces an EKG pattern in which the normal R and S wave progressions in the precordial leads V1 to V3 is lost.

-It may be recognized by biphasic P waves in lead V3, while R waves in leads V1 and V2 are upright 2.
+It may be recognized by the presence of biphasic P waves in lead V3, while R waves in leads V1 and V2 are upright 2.

 Anterior Wall Myocardial Infarction